Nucynta ER Dosage

 NUCYNTA® ER is administered at a frequency of twice daily (every 12 hours).

 Discontinue all other tapentadol and tramadol products when beginning and while taking NUCYNTA® ER [see Warnings and Precautions (5.10)].
 Although the maximum approved total daily dose of NUCYNTA® immediate-release formulation is 600 mg per day, the maximum total daily dose of NUCYNTA® ER is 500 mg.
 Do not exceed a total daily dose of NUCYNTA® ER of 500 mg.

 Use of NUCYNTA® ER as the First Opioid Analgesic

-Initiate NUCYNTA® ER therapy with the 50 mg tablet twice daily (at 12 hour intervals).
+Initiate treatment with NUCYNTA® ER with the 50 mg tablet orally twice daily (approximately every 12 hours).

 Conversion from NUCYNTA® to NUCYNTA® ER

 Patients can be converted from NUCYNTA® to NUCYNTA® ER using the equivalent total daily dose of NUCYNTA® and dividing it into two equal doses of NUCYNTA® ER separated by approximately 12-hour intervals.
 As an example, a patient receiving 50 mg of NUCYNTA® four times per day (200 mg/day) may be converted to 100 mg NUCYNTA® ER twice a day.